raphaelschaad/dotfiles/ios-code-guidelines.md

 Use `#import/include <header>` for system headers and `#import/include "header"` for user headers because that ensures the correct order of directories to look for the header.

 ### `#import`ing system frameworks
-Always #import the top most level frameworks that a class needs to allow omitting prefix header and enabling its usage as Swift module.
+Always #import the topmost level frameworks that a class needs to allow omitting prefix header and enabling its use as Swift module.

 Note that UIKit already imports Foundation, though it's a bit indirect: its umbrella header imports e.g. UIAccelerometer.h which in turn imports Foundation.
-So when importing UIKit, there's no need to explicitly import Foundation too.
+So when importing UIKit, there's no need to import Foundation too explicitly.

 ### Prefix Header
 Not needed anymore.
 Can still be added in build settings, e.g. for project-wide macros.